 Those who can afford a bed usually prefer to sleep on one for the purely practical reason that it’s a tropical country and it’s less likely they will be walked over by venomous spiders, scorpions and other creepy-crawlies in the night if they’re in an elevated position.
 If you ever visit Bali, don’t worry.
 These hazards are not common in western-style hotels.
 But they are an everyday hazard in rural homes.

 A traditional Balinese bed (the kind you find in villages, not in hotels) has a wooden frame and a firm cotton kapok futon that is not treated with any of the highly toxic fire retardants that are now legally required in the West.
-However, futons do become damp if placed on the floor (both in Bali and in the West) so it is best only to use them on a raised wooden bed so that there is adequate air circulation around them.
+However, futons do become damp if placed on the floor so it is best only to use them on a raised wooden bed so that there is adequate air circulation around them.
 I slept on a pure cotton futon on a raised wooden bed during the 20 years I lived in Bali and still do to this day.

 Check for underfloor wiring

 In countries where homes are built with a maze of electrical wiring running under floorboards, there is another important issue that needs to be considered.